BelledonneCommunications/linphone-iphone/README.md

 ## Licensing: GPL third parties versus non GPL third parties

-This SDK can be generated in 2 flavors.
+This SDK can be generated in 2 flavors:

-* When choosing using GPL third parties, it means liblinphone includes GPL third parties like FFmpeg or X264.
-If you choose this flavor, your final application must comply with GPL in any case.
+* GPL third parties enabled means that liblinphone includes GPL third parties like FFmpeg or X264.
+If you choose this flavor, your final application **must comply with GPL in any case**.
 This is the default mode.

-* When choosing NOT using GPL third parties, Linphone will only use non GPL code except for `liblinphone`, `mediastreamer2`, `oRTP` and `belle-sip`.
- If you choose this flavor, your final application  is still subject to GPL except if you have a commercial license for liblinphone, mediastreamer2, oRTP, belle-sip.
+* NO GPL third parties means that Linphone will only use non GPL code except for `liblinphone`, `mediastreamer2`, `oRTP` and `belle-sip`.
+If you choose this flavor, your final application is **still subject to GPL except if you have a [commercial license for the mentioned libraries](http://www.belledonne-communications.com/products.html)**.
- To generate the liblinphone multi arch SDK in non GPL mode, do:
+ To generate the liblinphone multi arch SDK without GPL third parties, invoke:

-        ./prepare.py -DENABLE_GPL_THIRD_PARTIES=NO [other options] && make
+        ./prepare.py -DENABLE_GPL_THIRD_PARTIES=OFF [other options] && make

 ## Customizing features

-You can choose to enable / disable features such as custom audio / video codecs, media encryption, etc. To get a list of all features, the simplest way is to invoke `prepare.py` with `--list-features`:
+You can choose to enable/disable features such as custom audio/video codecs, media encryption, etc. To get a list of all features, the simplest way is to invoke `prepare.py` with `--list-features`:

         ./prepare.py --list-features